dlunizg/dlunizg.github.io/labs/lab4EN.md

 ### Variational Autoencoder (VAE)

 Autoencoder is a feed-forward network that uses backpropagation for training and can have a deep structure.
-Autoencoders are gnereative networks with a characteristic two-layer structure.
+Autoencoders are generative networks with a characteristic two-layer structure.
 The first part is called the encoder and maps (encodes) the input layer to the hidden layer.
 The second part is the decoder and transforms the hidden layer to the output layer.
 The primary goal of such a network is to achieve the similarity of inputs and outputs for each training sample, maximizing some similarity metrics.
 The primary goal is simple, which makes autoencoders' training unsupervised.
 The goal can be easily reached by direct copying the input to the output, but this is not in line with the hidden goal.
 The hidden goal, which is actually the most important, is to learn the essential features of the training samples.
 To achieve this, and avoid direct copying, various regularization techniques are used.
-Alteratively, another success rate can be used, such as maximizing probabilities.
-In any case, the variables of the hidden layer $$\mathbf z$ are responsible for extracting essential features from the input samples. ačajki ulaznih uzoraka.
+Alternatively, another success rate can be used, such as maximizing probabilities.
+In any case, the variables of the hidden layer $$\mathbf z$ are responsible for extracting essential features from the input samples.

 [Variational Autoencoders (VAE)](http://arxiv.org/abs/1312.6114) are autoencoders that maximize the probability of $$p(\mathbf x)$$ of all training samples $$\mathbf x^{(i)}$$.
 VAE does not use additional regularization techniques, but some of them can be included in VAE (eg a combination of VAE and denoising autoencoder gives better results).
 Important features in the hidden layer $$\mathbf z$$ then have the role in modeling $$p(\mathbf x)$$.